 Barb’s childhood was spent in rural farm communities, living and working on a cattle ranch initially, and later, a fruit orchard.
 From this, she developed a close connection to the land and living things.
 This love for nature became her career passion, and was reflected in her graduate work at UBC, where here studies focused on biology and chemical ecology in the oceans.

 Barb has also been an instructor at a community college for 12 years, teaching a wide suite of courses, including oceanography, botany, ethnobotany, zoology, chemistry, and ecology.
-Recently, Barb completed her Permaculture Design Certificate at Oregon State University, and she is currently studying to become a Master Herbalist.
+Barb has completed her Permaculture Design Certificate at Oregon State University.

 While Kennard’s earliest memories are scenes from rural Chiliwack farmland, most of his childhood was spent on the wild central coast of BC.
 Kennard and his family lived for 9 years on Ivory Island Lighthouse, and later moved to Drainey Inlet (off of Rivers Inlet).
 Kennard has a great love for the coast and all things nautical.